Who will win the next Australian election?

 Will the ALP or the Coalition win more seats?

-The average result in our forecast has the Coalition winning 23 more seats than the ALP at the next election resulting in an Coalition government.
+The average result in our forecast has the Coalition winning 8 more seats than the ALP at the next election resulting in an minority government.

 Our forecast accounts for uncertainty in opinion polling and predicts the likelihood of a range of possible outcomes.
-At the moment, there is an 80% chance that the result of the election is somewhere between the Coalition winning 1 more seat than the ALP and the Coalition winning 44 more seats than the ALP.
+At the moment, there is an 80% chance that the result of the election is somewhere between the ALP winning 11 more seats than the Coalition and the Coalition winning 26 more seats than the ALP.
 We expect this range to get smaller as we approach election day.

 How are the chances changing?